seanrostami/GerGor/README.md

 HOW TO START GAME:
 1) each player puts all of the above files into a single but arbitrary directory
-2) each player runs GERGOR.py from any* working directory (the other .py files should be in the same directory)
+2) each player runs GERGOR.py from any working directory (the other .py files should be in the same directory) (each user must have permission to create/read/write/delete a file in both working directories)
-3) players communicate** to each other their "connection info" (displayed at the top of each game window)
+3) players communicate to each other their "connection info" (displayed at the top of each game window)
-4) players enter** their opponent's connection info into the game (near the top of the game window)
+4) players enter their opponent's connection info into the game (near the top of the game window) (if both players are using the same computer, the only possibility at present, then connection info can be easily copied and pasted from one window to another)
 5) each player presses CONNECT (near the top of the game window)
-6) one player (random) starts, and the players alternate turns thereafter until one wins
-* each user must have permission to create/read/write/delete a file in both working directories ** if both players are using the same computer, the only possibility at present, then connection info can be easily copied and pasted from one window to another
-(see section "HOW THE PROGRAM OPERATES" below for an explanation of the possibly puzzling steps 3,4,5)
+6) one player (random) starts, and the players alternate turns thereafter until one wins (see section "HOW THE PROGRAM OPERATES" below for an explanation of the possibly puzzling steps 3,4,5)